vandervel/NHL-Defensive-Pairs-Analysis/README.md

 Data cleaning, restructuring, and assigning scores was done in Microsoft SQL Server, this process can be viewed in hockeyquery1.sql

-Statistical analysis was done in R and RStudio, as well as the final markdown file in R Markdown.
+Statistical analysis was done in R and RStudio, the final markdown document was also created in RStudio using RMarkdown.
 The summary of the project can be viewed in defensive_pairs_summary.md.

 The final ranking of all defensive pairings in the National Hockey League can be viewed in pairs_with_scores.csv.